runtoolkit/RTWrapper/README.md

 RTWrapper is a Fabric mod + standalone datapack for Java Edition 26.2.
 The mod embeds the same datapack data tree, while `datapack/RTWrapper-Datapack/` can be zipped and installed separately.

+---
+# ⚠️ WARNING — DO NOT DOWNLOAD OR RUN THIS DATAPACK

+**Do not download, install, or run this datapack unless you fully understand its contents and trust its source.**

+This repository contains experimental development and testing components.
+It is **not intended for general use** and may be incomplete, unstable, or unsafe for production environments.

+If you are looking for a normal Minecraft datapack, **this is not one**.
+Use it only for development or security research in an isolated environment after reviewing the source code.

+**If you are unsure what this project does, do not use it.**

+---

 ## Layout

 ```text